SignatureBeef/Terraria-s-Dedicated-Server-Mod/README.md

 Status
 -------------
-We are actually started on a new beta release, Found here and is seperate from the official main repo found over at GitHub.
-There are many things still left to do, such as new Biomes and tile modifications.
+Currently it is in a PreRelease state until further notice.

 Features
 -------------
 Oh god.
 There is too many to tell, Such things as

-	- Memory/CPU optimizations (at this stage 56mb on a testing state)
+	- Memory/CPU optimizations

 	- No Client code (Runs a hell of a lot faster...)

 	- Permissions System

-	- Player sandboxing!
+	- [WIP] Player sandboxing!
 (This keeps track of player world alterations!)

+	- Hack preventions

 These are just only a few, But there is a larger list located at http://tdsm.org